findsorguk/lawdi-publication/romanello/index.md

 reconstructs and makes explicit links that already exist in the text.
-The act of transforming citations into hyperlinks, however, may lead to a misrepresentation of their nature and specifically of their being designed to be interoperable: a canonical citation should not be tight <!-- allen: tied? --> to the referenced passage in a specific edition, but should rather work as a resolvable pointer, that can be resolved to a given portion of text in any available edition or translation.
+The act of transforming citations into hyperlinks, however, may lead to a misrepresentation of their nature and specifically of their being designed to be interoperable: a canonical citation should not be tied to the referenced passage in a specific edition, but should rather work as a resolvable pointer, that can be resolved to a given portion of text in any available edition or translation.